Martchus/tageditor/README.md

           one of those types to set the value of those fields.
 The string-representation of the assigned content will then be converted automatically to what's needed internally.
     - The `utility` object exposes useful methods, e.g. for logging and controlling the event loop.
-    - Checkout the file `resources/scripts/scriptapi/http.js` in this repository for an example of using XHR and controlling the event loop.
+    - Check out the file `resources/scripts/scriptapi/http.js` in this repository for an example of using XHR and controlling the event loop.
     - The script runs after tags are added/removed (according to options like `--id3v1-usage`).
       So the tags present during script execution don't necessarily represent tags that are actually